ReaIMoFraD/DS2-CCM-Font-Reader/README.md

 python main.py
 ```

-> Rename your main script to `main.py` or adjust the run command accordingly.

 ## Usage
 1. Click **Load CCM** and select a `.ccm` file (usually found in `menu/font` folder of the game).
 2. The tool automatically searches for matching texture files in the same directory.